jettro/aws-agentcore-example/README.md

 ## Automated Docker Image Build and Push

 The CDK infrastructure automatically builds and pushes the Docker image to ECR when you deploy the AgentCore stack.
-This is done using CDK's `DockerImageAsset` construct.
+This is done using the `cdk-docker-image-deployment` package.

 **How it works:**
 1. When you deploy the AgentCore stack, CDK will:
    - Build the Java application (ensure JAR exists in `agent-java/target/`)
    - Build the Docker image from `agent-java/Dockerfile`
-   - Create a temporary ECR repository for the Docker asset
+   - Push the image to an intermediary CDK-managed ECR repository
-   - Push the image to both the temporary repository and your target ECR repository
+   - Use a CodeBuild project to copy the image to your custom ECR repository (`bedrock-agent-runtime`)
-   - Configure the AgentCore runtime to use the image
+   - Configure the AgentCore runtime to use the image from your repository

 **Before deployment**, ensure the JAR file exists:
 ```bash